flyteorg/flyte/cookbook/case_studies/ml_training/pima_diabetes/README.rst

 Why a Workflow?
 ================
-One common question when you read through the example might be - is it really required to split the training of xgboost into multiple steps.
-The answer is complicated, but let us try and understand what advantages and disadvantages of doing so.
+One common question when you read through the example would be whether it is really required to split the training of XGBoost into multiple steps.
+The answer is complicated, but let us try and understand the pros and cons of doing so.

 Pros:
 ^^^^^

-- Each task/step is standalone and can be used for various other pipelines
+- Each task/step is standalone and can be used for other pipelines
 - Each step can be unit tested
-- Data splitting, cleaning etc can be done using a more scalable system like Spark
+- Data splitting, cleaning and processing can be done using a more scalable system like Spark
-- State is always saved between steps, so it is cheap to recover from failures, especially if caching=True
+- State is always saved between steps, so it is cheap to recover from failures, especially if ``caching=True``
-- Visibility is high
+- High visibility

 Cons:
 ^^^^^

-- Performance for small datasets is a concern.
-The reason is, the intermediate data is durably stored and the state recorded.
-Each step is essnetially a checkpoint
+- Performance for small datasets is a concern because the intermediate data is durably stored and the state is recorded, and each step is essentially a checkpoint

 Steps of the Pipeline
 ======================